elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

 </body>
 ```

-This allows our header to stay centered on the page, but enables us to control
+This will allow our header content to stay centered in a container while our
-where we want to put all of our player and game data below.
+player and game content stretches the full width of the page.

 ## Writing New Styles